vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 HTML_CodeSniffer is one of my favorite tools for doing a quick accessibility check on a page as it is super fast, can target multiple accessibility standards, and makes it really easy to filter between errors, warnings, and notices.
 I actually learned about it from an auditor who used it as a starting point for finding more simple failures like contrast that would take a long time to do manually.

-Here's a screenshot showing it finding a contrast failure I put on my homepage:
+Here&apos;s a screenshot showing it finding a contrast failure I put on my homepage:

 ![HTML_CodeSniffer error showing contrast failure](/post-assets/html-code-sniffer-example.jpg)

-HTML_CodeSniffer is also surprisingly simple to install, since it's a "bookmarklet" that just requires you to make a bookmark with some javascript code.
+HTML_CodeSniffer is also surprisingly simple to install, since it&apos;s a "bookmarklet" that just requires you to make a bookmark with some javascript code.
 Try it at the [HTML_CodeSniffer website][html-codesniffer]!

 {% include linkedHeading.html heading="Chrome DevTools' Lighthouse" level=3 %}

-If you are interested in website performance, you have probably heard about Lighthouse, an auditing tool built into Google Chrome's DevTools.
-You might already know that it can audit a website and make recommendations for performance and web best practices, but it's also great as a quick accessibility auditor!
+If you are interested in website performance, you have probably heard about Lighthouse, an auditing tool built into Google Chrome&apos;s DevTools.
+You might already know that it can audit a website and make recommendations for performance and web best practices, but it&apos;s also great as a quick accessibility auditor!

 Lighthouse does a number of automated accessibility checks, and also lists out checks you should do manually to properly confirm your sites accessibility.
 It gives you an overall score on accessibility from 1 to 100, which can help you get a good overall sense of if your site is mostly accessible or really inaccessible, which can be hard to determine with other tools.

-Check it out in Google Chrome's DevTools, and learn more about it at the [Chrome Lighthouse page][lighthouse].
+Check it out in Google Chrome&apos;s DevTools, and learn more about it at the [Chrome Lighthouse page][lighthouse].